c9s/guts/docs/class.md

 -------------
 You can simply write `is` keyword to define an inheritance:

-    class Person is Object do ArrayIterator
+    class Person is Object does ArrayIterator
         getName :: () -> "name"

 The above code compiles to: